 Family physicians (FPs) are the first and most frequent point of contact for cancer patients within the health care system during most phases of cancer care.
-Coordination of care between FPs and cancer specialists is vital to improve the guality and outcomes of care and yet is known to be problematic.
+Coordination of care between FPs and cancer specialists is vital to improve the quality and outcomes of care and yet is known to be problematic.
 Patients often need to consult many health professionals across multiple health care settings, which often leads to fragmented and uncoordinated care.
 The introduction of models of care and tools to improve coordination of care is essential to optimize the role of FPs along the breadth of the cancer care continuum, including cancer risk assessment.
 The Canadian Team to Improve Community-Based Cancer Care along the Continuum (CanIMPACT) is a pan-Canadian multidisciplinary team of FPs, cancer specialists, and researchers who have undertaken a comprehensive analysis of coordination of cancer care (from diagnosis to survivorship) across Canada.
-At this workshop, we will present the findings of CanIMPACT related to the coordination and quality of cancer care and how that varies across Canada, based on 1) patient care during cancer diagnosis, chemotherapy treatment, and follow-up/survivorship using administrative health databases; 2) patient and provider experiences and perspectives derived from focus groups and individual interviews; 3) models of care, tools, and strategies to improve coordination of care that have been introduced across Canada or in other countries; and 4) FPs' experiences, desired roles, and needs regarding education and practice tools related to personalized cancer risk assessment and other aspects of personalized cancer medicine.
-We will present a model of care that has been developed, based on these findings, to improve the coordination of cancer care.
+At this workshop, we will present the findings of CanIMPACT related to the coordination and quality of cancer care and how that varies across Canada, based on 1) patient care during cancer diagnosis, chemotherapy treatment, and follow-up/survivorship using administrative health databases; 2) patient and provider experiences and perspectives derived from focus groups and individual interviews; 3) models of care, tools, and strategies to improve coordination of care that have been introduced across Canada or in other countries; and 4) FPs' experiences, desired roles, and needs regarding education and practice tools related to personalized cancer risk assessment and other aspects of personalized cancer care.
 Workshop participants will have an opportunity to provide feedback on the proposed model of care, which will then be revised for later testing in a randomized clinical trial.